Ouija (2014 film): Plot

-Isabelle is possessed and killed.
+Later, while preparing a bath, Isabelle is possessed and killed.
 Laine and Pete search Deb's attic and find a box of old photographs that belonged to the previous residents.
 While researching the previous family's history, they learn of a little girl named Doris Zander who went missing.
 Doris' sister Paulina, now an old woman committed to a psychiatric hospital, explains that her mother was a medium and used Doris as a vessel for the dead to speak through.
 Their mother went mad and sewed Doris' mouth shut, killing her.
 She tells Laine that there is a secret room in the house where Laine must find Doris' hidden body and unstitch her mouth in order for the girl to banish their mother.
-The friends go back to the Galardi house, where Laine finds Doris' corpse and cuts the stitches on her mouth.
+The friends go back to the house, where Laine finds Doris' corpse and cuts the stitches on her mouth.
 Doris' mother's spirit protests, but Doris chases away the ghost.
-Pete becomes possessed and is killed.
+Pete goes back to his house but is possessed and killed by Doris.

 Laine revisits Paulina, realizing that she was in allegiance with Doris all along and had intentionally lied.
 Doris is the evil entity and her mother was trying to stop the friends from summoning her.
-Laine's grandmother, Nona, advises the sisters to destroy Doris' body and the Ouija board.
+Laine's grandmother advises the sisters to destroy Doris' body and the Ouija board.
 Doris' ghost drowns Trevor and captures Sarah to sew her mouth shut.
 Laine plays the Ouija board alone to draw the spirit's attention.
-Doris starts possessing Laine, but Debbie's ghost helps Laine defeat Doris.
-Sarah and Laine throw Doris' body and the Ouija board into the furnace, stopping the paranormal activity.
-Later, Laine finds that the planchette has mysteriously appeared back at her home.
+Doris starts possessing Laine, but before she can take the latter's life, Debbie's ghost appears and helps Laine defeat Doris, keeping her at bay so Sarah and Laine can throw Doris' body and the Ouija board into the furnace, stopping the paranormal activity.
+Later, Laine finds that the planchette has mysteriously appeared back at her home and looks through it, as the screen cuts to black and the movie ends.